Hamziee/ani-sync/README.md

 ## How It Works

 ani-sync acts as a wrapper around ani-cli, handling syncing automatically before and after your anime sessions.
-By default, it uses `ani-sync.hamzie.site` to store and authenticate your data.
+By default, it uses `services-anisync.hamzie.net` to store and authenticate your data.
 The server saves your progress as plain text files, yes, I could *technically* read them, but I don’t care about your anime habits.
 You’ll just have to trust me the same way you trust big corporations.
 But I’ve got better things to do then look what episode you are at on Naruto.

 If you’re privacy-focused (for anime? really?), you can host your own server.
 Check out the server code here: [Hamziee/ani-sync-server](https://github.com/Hamziee/ani-sync-server). (don't expect anything good)